On Riemann sums and maximal functions in $\ZR^n$

 According to \lem{L5} we can choose a subfamily $\{\tilde F_k\}$ such that

 Thus, applying \e{tilAk1},\e{tilAk2} and \e{Hold} we obtain

 \end{proof} \end{section}

-\begin{section}{Proofs of Theorems} To avoid of the repetition of the same standard argument in the proofs of the theorems we will use E. M. Stein's well-known weak type maximal functions principle (see. \cite{Ste1} or \cite{Ste2} p.458, 3.6).
+\begin{section}{Proofs of Theorems} To avoid of the repetition of the same standard argument in the proofs of the theorems we will use E. M. Stein's well-known weak type maximal functions principle (see. \cite{Ste1} or \cite{Ste2} chap.
+X, par.
+3.6).
 Consider a sequence of convolution operators

 where $\mu_j$ are positive finite measures on $\ZT$. \begin{lemma}[E. M. Stein] Let $\Phi:\ZR^+\to\ZR^+$ to be an increasing convex function such that $\Phi(\sqrt{x})$ is concave.
 Then if for every $f\in \Phi(L)$